 *If you can't have psyllium husk, check out this bread with Konjac instead!

 Add psyllium husk, water, and sugar to a medium-sized bowl and whisk to prevent clumps.
-Set the bowl aside for a couple minutes.
+Set the bowl aside for a couple of minutes.

 Then, add all of the dry ingredients to a large mixing bowl and stir to incorporate.